-As change starts first from within, personal traumas are being addressed through workshops and sessions that explore the healing of individuals.
+As change starts first from within, personal traumas are addressed through workshops and sharing sessions that explore the healing of individuals.

-Youth unemployment, substance abuse, and socio-economic problems are paralyzing communities in South Africa.
-Unhealed traumas of dysfunctional families are passed from one generation to the next.
-We are addressing these traumas and working on individual healing to build a better and stronger community.
+Youth unemployment, substance abuse, and socio-economic problems paralyse communities in South Africa.
+Unhealed traumas of dysfunctional families are being passed on from one generation to the next.
+These traumas are addressed, and individual healing takes place to build better and stronger communities.

 Why is trust needed?

-Apartheid left a legacy of dysfunctional communities, stemming from broken families and the migrant labor system that separated men from their families enhanced the issues.
-This culture of dysfunctionality has been aggravated by the absence of several generations of fathers in many families.
+Apartheid left a legacy of dysfunctional communities stemming from broken families, and the migrant labour system that separated men from their families enhanced the issues.
+This culture of dysfunctionality is aggravated by the absence of several generations of fathers in many families.

 How is trust built?

-Repairing family connections through intergenerational trustbuilding and family dialogues.
+Family connections are repaired through intergenerational trustbuilding and family dialogues.